tamer84/aws_environments/README.md

 # Backstage integrated AWS account provisioning
-This repo provides an example lightweight alternative to the solution described at <<  INSERT LINK TO BLOG POST HERE   >>, enabling the provisioning of Control Tower-integrated AWS OUs and accounts via GitHub Actions.
+This repo provides an example lightweight solution enabling the provisioning of Control Tower-integrated AWS OUs and accounts via GitHub Actions.
-The main focus of this repo is the Backstage integration and the automated resource provisioning.
+The main focus of this repo is the Backstage integration and the automated resource provisioning within accounts.

 To see more details about the OU and account vending automation, see the repo [aws_management](https://github.com/tamer84/aws_management).

 ## Getting started
 This project builds upon the implementation hosted in the  [aws_management](https://github.com/tamer84/aws_management) repo.
 Once the OU and account automation is in place, and at least one account has been created, you can proceed with this setup.
+Clone/Fork this repo into your own GitHub org and continue.

 ## Backstage Setup
 ### Backstage Install